-- Your share of the non-Postal premium will decrease for Self Only, Self Plus One, and Self and Family.
-See page 110. - We have reduced the catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments: PPO from \$6,000 to \$5,000 per person and from \$12,000 to \$10,000 for Self Plus One and Self and Family per calendar year; Non-PPO from \$9,500 to \$6,000 per person and from \$19,000 to \$14,000 for Self Plus One and Self and Family per calendar year.
+- Your share of the premium rate will decrease for Self Only, Self Plus One, and Self and Family.
+See page 110. - We have reduced the Non-PPO catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments from \$14,000 to \$12,000 per calendar year for a Self Plus One enrollment.
+The out-of-pocket limit for a Self and Family enrollment will remain \$14,000.
 See page 23.